roadmanfong/Resume/readme.md

 _Sept.
 2017 - Present_

 - Defined feature specifications with team and customer.
-- Collaborated with UX designer to build user-friendly interface.
+- Collaborated with UX designers to build a user-friendly interface.
 - Developed app for device with Bluetooth and NFC
 - Setup CI for linting, text, build, deploy and notify status.
-- Created component and tools library to reduced development cost.
+- Created component and tools library to reduce development cost.

 ### A10 Networks - [https://www.a10networks.com/](https://www.a10networks.com/)